emerysteele/minecraft-server-status-bot/README.md

   ![Example](https://github.com/emerysteele/minecraft-server-status-bot/blob/main/sample.png?raw=true)

 ## Notes
 - This bot uses the mcapi.ca API.
-The mcapi.ca API is ratelimited to 600 requests per 10 minutes.
-Try not to exceed this limit.
+  - mcapi.ca is ratelimited to 600 requests per 10 minutes.
+  - Try not to exceed this limit.
 If you do, your bots IP address could be blocked for abuse.